-THIS AGREEMENT, WHICH INCLUDES THE GTC's, EXHIBITS, SCHEDULES AND ALL EXECUTED CONFIRMATIONS, CONSTITUTES THE COMPLETE AGREEMENT BETWEEN THE PARTIES WITH RESPECT TO THE SUBJECT MATTER HEREOF AND SUPERSEDES ALL PRIORAND CONTEMPORANEOUS PROPOSALS, ORAL OR WRITTEN, AND ALL OTHER COMMUNICATIONS, INCLUDING ANY TERM SHEETS OR PRICE QUOTES, BETWEEN THE PARTIES.
+THIS AGREEMENT, WHICH INCLUDES THE GTC's, EXHIBITS, SCHEDULES AND ALL EXECUTED CONFIRMATIONS, CONSTITUTES THE COMPLETE AGREEMENT BETWEEN THE PARTIES WITH RESPECT TO THE SUBJECT MATTER HEREOF AND SUPERSEDES ALL PRIOR PROPOSALS, ORAL OR WRITTEN, AND ALL OTHER COMMUNICATIONS, INCLUDING ANY TERM SHEETS OR PRICE QUOTES, BETWEEN THE PARTIES.
+THERE ARE NO PRIOR OR CONTEMPORANEOUS AGREEMENTS OR REPRESENTATIONS AFFECTING THE SUBJECT MATTER HEREOF EXCEPT AS EXPRESSLY SET FORTH HEREIN.
 BY SIGNING BELOW, THE PERSON SIGNING FOR YOU WARRANTS THAT HE OR SHE IS DULY AUTHORIZED TO SIGN ON YOUR BEHALF.
 IF THIS MASTER AGREEMENT IS ALTERED IN ANY WAY, IT WILL BE VOID AB INITIO.

 IN WITNESS WHEREOF, the Parties, by their respective duly authorized representatives, have executed this Master Agreement to be effective as of the Effective Date.